litebulb/ProjectEdison/documents/GettingStarted.md

 ### 3.1 Solutions and Associated Costs

 The Automated solutions provided by us covers in below Section.
 Will have the following Cost associated.
 The solutions are created considering users requirements & have Cost effective measures.
 User have control on what Type of Azure resources need to be deploy with respect to SKU And Cost.
 These options will let user to choose whether user wants to deploy Azure resources with minimal SKU and Production ready SKU.
-The Cost Models per solutions are explained in future sections:
+The Cost Models per solutions are explained in next sections.

 #### 3.1.1 Basic

 The Basic solution requires minimum Azure components with minimal available SKU’s.
-This Solution provides (Core + Monitoring) features such as application Insights & OMS Log Analytics.
+This Solution provides (Core + Monitoring) features such as Application Insights & OMS Log Analytics.
 The details on components used in this solution is listed in Section:

- The Estimated Monthly Azure cost is: **$603.36**
+ The Estimated Monthly Azure cost is: **$282.95**

-*Note: Refer below table for the optional component list & Features*
+**Note:** *Refer below table for the optional component list & Features*

 **Pricing Model for Basic**: